A Shared-Constraint Approach to Multi-leader Multi-follower Games: Multi-leader multi-follower games: examples and background

 \paragraph{Spot-forward markets:} {Motivated by the need to investigate the role of forward transactions in power markets, there has been much interest in strategic models where firms compete in the forward market subject to equilibrium in the real-time market.} Allaz and Vila~\cite{allaz93cournot} examined a forward market comprising of two identical Cournot firms and demonstrated that global equilibria exist in such markets.
-Furthermore, it was shown that the presence of such a market leads to improved market efficiency.
-Motivated by the possibly beneficial impacts of forward markets on consumer welfare (cf.~\cite{green99electricity,kamat04twosettlement}), such models have gained increasing importance in the examination of strategic behavior in power markets which are generally characterized by a sequence of clearings in the forward, day-ahead and real-time markets.
-The result of Allaz and Vila hinges on the assumption that the follower problems are quadratic programs and follower reactions satisfy inequality constraints strictly; consequently, the follower reactions reduce to linear equality constraints.
 Su~\cite{su07analysis} extended these existence statements to a multi-player regime where firms need not have identical costs.
 In such an $N$-player setting, given the forward decisions of the players $\{x_i\}_{i=1}^N$, firm $i$ solves the following parametrized problem in spot-market:

 $ y_{i,j} $ is the where $c_iz_i$ is the linear cost of producing $z_i$ units in the spot-market, $ \bar{z} = \sum_{j}z_{j} $ and $p(.)$ is the price function in the spot-market.
 In the forward market, firm $i$'s objective is given by its overall profit, which is given by $-p^f x_i - p(\bar{y}_i) (y_{i,i} - x_i) + c_iy_{i,i}$, where $p^f$ denotes the price in the forward market $ y_{i,j} $ is the anticipated equilibrium production by leader $ j $ and $ \bar{y}_i= \sum_jy_{i,j} $.
 By imposing the no-arbitrage constraint that requires that $p^f = p(\bar{y}_i)$, the forward market objective reduces to $c_i y_{i,i} -p(\bar{y}_i)y_{i,i}.$ Firm $i$'s problem in the forward market is given by the following: